webrecorder/pywb/docs/manual/template-guide.rst

 * ``footer.html`` -- Template for adding content as the "footer" of the ``<body>`` tag of the ``base`` template

+Note: The default pywb ``head.html`` and ``footer.html`` are currently blank.
+They can be populated to customize the rendering, add analytics, etc... as needed.

 The ``base.html`` template also provides five blocks that can be supplied by templates that extend it.

 * ``title`` -- Block for supplying the title for the page